dimodi/project-templates/README.md

 On **Windows**, the new project templates will appear in the `C#`, `Web` and `Blazor` categories in the **Create New Project** wizard.
 Make sure to select "**All platforms**" in the respective dropdown.

 On **Mac**, the new project templates will appear in the `Other` &gt; `Custom` category.
-Visual Studio for Mac is unable to run .NET 8 Blazor Web Apps with WebAssembly or Auto render mode if .NET 9 is installed.
+Visual Studio for Mac is unable to run .NET 8 Blazor Web Apps with WebAssembly or Auto render mode if a newer .NET SDK is installed.
 In this case, [edit and run the app through VS Code](#use-with-vs-code) or another compatible IDE.

 When creating a WebAssembly app, make sure to select the server project as a startup project before running.